Should you destroy or release Elpis in Resident Evil Requiem?

 Want to add more newsletters?

-If you've arrived here having just paused Resident Evil Requiem in a panic, be sure you really want to know what happens when you choose either option.
+Presumably you've arrived here having just paused Resident Evil Requiem in a panic, just be sure you really want to know what happens when you choose either option.
 If you're planning on playing twice anyway, you can always pick either of them now and maintain the element of surprise.
-If you're sure you'd rather know, and you really, really don't mind having the endings spoiled, you're free to continue.
+If you'd rather know, and you really, really don't mind having the endings spoiled, you're free to continue.
 You've been warned.

 SPOILER WARNING for the Resident Evil Requiem endings below!

-We've got explainers for each of the endings below, but if you want the straightforward answer to which you should choose, then deciding to release Elpis is the best choice, resulting in the canonical 'good' ending.
+We've got explainers for each ending below, but if you want the quick answer then deciding to release Elpis is the best choice, resulting in the canonical 'good' ending.

 There are two Resident Evil Requiem endings: